ferouzewere/100-days-of-code/roadmap.md

 # Front-End Roadmap

 *For the first 30 days of the 100 days challenge, I will be going through the following concepts for revision purposes.
-Afterwards, the remaining 70 days will be fully deicated to practical cosing through real projects*
+Afterwards, the remaining 70 days will be fully dedicated to practical cosing through real projects*

 *I have compiled the following topics in order of complexity.
 Through the 100-days period the concepts will be growing in complexity.*

 ## Topics to Cover